jrc03c/js-type-experiments/readme.md

 x.constructor === y.constructor // true
 ```

+> **NOTE:** Another limitation of typed arrays is that they can't be subclassed.
+That functionality is on my to-do list, but I haven't gotten to it yet!

 ## `defineTypedProperty(object, property, type, options)`

 The `property` argument must be a string representing the name of the property to be created.